 He has presented papers at many national and international conferences and published several articles in refereed academic journals and books.
 He also maintains this blog, where he writes on linguistics, education and other topical societal issues.
 His research interests are at the intersection of language pedagogy, cognitive science and technology as well as language planning and language policy.
 He has held many academic positions and served as a member of various academic and community-based committees, which include among others, Secretary of the Academic Staff Union of Universities, Taraba State University, and Editorial Advisory Board Member of TESOL Journal and Taraba State University Journal of Arts and Social Sciences.

 To further share his passion as an academic, Lawan Dalha offers a range of free online courses covering linguistics, academic writing and research methodology.
-Click HERE to sign up for free and take your desired courses.
+Click HERE to sign up for free and take your desired classes.

 He is a recipient of Faculty Award of Excellence, Yanbu Colleges and Institutes, Saudi Arabia, 2014; the National Youth Service Corps Prestigious Award, Akwa Ibom State, Nigeria, 2000; the Second Best Essayist, Nigerian University Students, Reporters’ Collective, USA, 1997; and the Best Graduating Student, Government Teachers’ College, Jalingo, 1993.